"

 Objective 2.
 Steps in a MeSH Search: Planning

 Search step 1.
-Outline the search concept
+Outline the search concepts

-Search Step 2 — Limits/Filters
+MeSH Search Step 2 — Identify Limit/Filter concepts

 The second step in a MeSH Search is determining which of your search concepts should be applied as limits/filters.

-Are any of the following in cluded in your list of search concepts?
+Are any of the following included in your list of search concepts?

 • subject characteristics